TheRealCodeBeard/ServerlessTwitterBot/STEP1.md

 ## What's this all about?
 In this step you will create a GitHub repository (repo), open it in Visual Studio Code and commit a change to the README file to make sure everything is working as intended.

+## TL;DR
+- Create a new repo in GitHub.
+- Get it open in VSCode.

 ## Known gotchas

 1. At certain points you may need to authenticate if you haven't done a particular linking step before.
 This will require you to remember your password and/or use the MFA system in GitHub.